by John Clayson

 Train 1A30 was the 14:00 from London King’s Cross to Edinburgh, The Heart of Midlothian.
 The locomotive is D9010, a member of the 22-strong ’Deltic’ class which took over passenger expresses from steam locomotives on the East Coast Main line from 1961 onwards.
 The date is September 19th 1963.
 The colour light signal on the left is the Up Main line home signal of Grantham Yard signal box.
 It is a junction signal for the Up Goods line and also a distant signal for the next box to the south, Grantham South.
 Therefore the main aspect could show either red, yellow or green depending on the positions of the relevant levers in both boxes.
 If the Yard Box signalman set the diverging route onto the Up Goods line the inclined row of five white lights (known as a 'feather') would also illuminate.
 Below and to the left of the main aspect is an inclined row of two white lamps.
 These were illuminated to permit a short distance shunting movement onto the Goods line, for example when a locomotive arrived from the shed (via the North box and the Up Main line) in preparation for an engine change, and it was only to proceed along the Goods line for a few yards, before setting back into the into the locomotive spur, which is behind the signal, to await the arrival of its train.
 The white diamond attached to the signal post informs locomotive crews that the line at that point is monitored by a track-circuit, an electrical system which detects the presence of a train and provides a visual indication to the signalman.
 Disc signals controlled shunting movements.
 On the left, just beyond the flat cabinet, is a disc signal which released a waiting locomotive from the engine spur.
 On the right, behind the gas lamp post, is a disc signal which allowed a movement out of the Down platform through the connection to the Down Slow line.
 Photograph by Cedric A. Clayson.

-An Up Goods line, which continued for five miles to High Dyke, commenced at a junction controlled by Grantham Yard signal box.
+An Up Goods line, which continued for four miles to Highdyke, commenced at a junction controlled by Grantham Yard signal box.

 A train of empty ironstone wagons is being taken south through the station on the Up Main line by class 9F locomotive No.92184 on 27th June 1963.
 Projecting above the level of the cab is an inclined row of illuminated white lights attached to the colour light signal.
-This shows that the train is signalled to take the connection into the Up Goods line at the points just beyond its tender.
-It will use the Goods line, alongside the Up Main line, from here as far as High Dyke, where it will be crossed over to the Down side to enter the reception sidings for the Stainby Branch.
-The Goods line kept slower trains, such as this one, out of the path of the expresses, especially important because the route climbs continually from here to Stoke Tunnel (just beyond High Dyke), slowing mineral trains even more.
+This shows that the train is signalled to take the connection into the Up Goods Line at the points just beyond its tender.
+It will use the Goods line, alongside the Up Main line, from here as far as Highdyke, where it will be crossed over to the Down side to enter the reception sidings for the Stainby Branch.
+The Goods Line kept slower trains, such as this one, out of the path of the expresses, especially important because the route climbs continually from here to Stoke Summit, one mile beyond Highdyke.
+The gradient reduced the speed of heavy goods and mineral trains even more, so the Goods Line had the same purpose as a crawler lane on a long motorway ascent.
 The term ‘Iron Ore Tippler’ indicates that the wagons have no doors – they were emptied by being tipped upside down in unloading plant at the steelworks.
 Photograph by Cedric A. Clayson.

 Until the early 1960s Grantham was a regular locomotive exchange point on the East Coast Main Line.
 Changes on southbound trains were all managed from the Yard Box.
 There was an engine spur which connected with the Up Goods line, where a locomotive awaiting the arrival of its train could wait without obstructing other traffic.